e280/sly/README.md

 > testing page at https://sly.e280.org/

 - 🍋 web app view library with taste
+- 🥷 leverage shadow-dom and slots
 - 🤯 register any view as a web component
-- 🖋️ $ handy little dom multitool
+- 💲 handy little dom multitool
 - 🫛 ops for fancy loading spinners
 - 😩 took many years of iteration and suffering
 - 🌅 sly is the successor that replaces [@benev/slate](https://github.com/benevolent-games/slate)